 Given that my kids usually park themselves under my nose when I’m crafting, I always let them peel off the tape.

-Assembling the harvest pennant banner
+4. Assemble the fall pennant banner

 After assembling the letters, attach them to your pennants and run a string or ribbon through the holes of your banner.
 If you like it, then you better put a string on it, as they say!